ThunderID/InputComponents/documentation/Table.md

 			'total_data' => number of total data from database.
 This is required , 'take'       => number of data taken per page.
-This is required, 'class'      => pagging class (class for css, js, or binding) in string. (ie: 'form-control text-red') ]
+This is required, 'class'      => pagging class (class for css, js, or binding) in string. (ie: 'form-control text-red') ],
+		'numbering' => [
+			'current_page' => current page.
+This is required, 'label' => numbering field label title'.
+This is required, 'take' => number of data taken per page.
+This is required, ]
 	],
 	'component_debug'=> true or false